tagazok/my-workshops/static-web-apps/tutorial.md

 var mongoClient = require("mongodb").MongoClient;
 ```

-When your Static Web App calls the API, the logged in user information is sent to the function in the `x-ms-client-principal` HTTP header.
+When your Static Web App calls the API, the user information is sent to the function in the `x-ms-client-principal` HTTP header.
-You can use the code bellow to retrive the same user json you get in the `clientPrincipal` property when you go to `/.auth/me`.
+You can use the code below to retrieve the same user json you get in the `clientPrincipal` property when you go to `/.auth/me`.

 ```javascript